pirj/padrino-cancan/README.md

 Add some abilities for some roles

-      abilities do
-        allow [:any, :external, :manager, :manufacturer, :admin] do can :index, :base
+      role [:any, :external, :manager, :manufacturer, :admin] do can :index, :base
         can [:index, :view, :find, :search], Product
       end

-        allow [:external, :manager, :manufacturer, :admin] do
+      role [:external, :manager, :manufacturer, :admin] do
         can [:edit, :update], :account => account
       end

-        allow [:manager, :admin] do
+      role [:manager, :admin] do
         can [:create, :destroy], [Brand, Factory]
         can :manage, Product
       end

       ...
     end

 refer to [CanCan wiki](https://github.com/ryanb/cancan/wiki/defining-abilities) to learn how to define abilities syntax ("can" method)